zerospiel/docs/docs/admin-hosted-control-planes.md

 A hosted control plane is a Kubernetes setup in which the control plane components (such as the API server, etcd, and controllers) run inside the management cluster instead of separate controller nodes.
-This architecture centralizes control plane management, and improves scalability by sharing resources in the management cluster.
+This architecture centralizes control plane management and improves scalability by sharing resources in the management cluster.
 Hosted control planes are managed by [k0smotron](https://k0smotron.io/).

 Instructions for setting up a hosted control plane vary slighting depending on the provider.